eclipse/vorto/website/documentation/developer-api/codegenerator-implementation.md

 This example code generator is provided for you to understand code generator easier.
 There are already some predefined code generators included in our code base, please see the list [here](https://github.com/eclipse/vorto/blob/development/server/generators/Readme.md).

-## Using Mapping in a code generator
+## Using mapping model in a code generator

 If the information model's properties cannot be directly used in a code generator, then a mapping file is needed to map information model's property to the other platform specific value.
+Vorto mapping model supports mapping Vorto models (Information Model/Function Block/Data Type) to the platform-specific models.
+Please refer to here(link to be added) for mapping model syntax and more details.

 Following the above tutorial, the helloworld generator could already generate "Hello World from XDK !", here "XDK" is the name of the information model.
-Now, let's say, if user would like to use a nick name instead of information model name, and user doen't want to incorporate this platform-specific nick name into the existing information model, so we can use mapping mechanism to acheive that purpose.
+Now, let's say, if user would like to use a nick name instead of information model name, and user doen't want to incorporate this platform-specific nick name into the existing information model, so we can use mapping model to acheive that purpose.

 **Proceed as follows**